Devolious/surakshakavach/README.md

 This repository consists of my business proposal which helped me for OPJEMS.
-One can go through the file and understand how it works and can help in mantaining social distancing in these tough times of COVID.
+One can go through the file and understand how it works and can help in mantaining social distancing in tough times of COVID.